hanfak/airport-php/README.md

 As the system designer
 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

+US7

+As an air traffic controller
+To avoid errors and sabotaged planes
+I want to prevent landing when plane is at airport

+US8

+As an air traffic controller
+To avoid errors and sabotaged planes
+I want to prevent take off when plane is not at airport

 ```